meluso/cscs530_jmeluso/hw04/jmeluso_hw04.md

 * _List of agent-owned variables (e.g. age, heading, ID, etc.)_
 * _List of agent-owned methods/procedures (e.g. move, consume, reproduce, die, etc.)_

+The first type of agent in this model will be engineers in a design organization.
+Each engineer has some portion of the system for which they are responsible.
+The

+The second type of agent is a manager.

+the model will include an external element, the "program manager", who will make regular requests for information and aggregate the agents' information into a system.

 ```python
 # Include first pass of the code you are thinking of using to construct your agents